howdypierce/wemo/README.md

 # wemo.py

-Wemo is a Python client class to control the state of Belkin Wemo devices on the local network.
-It also works with any device that mimics a Wemo, such as a (Fauxmo)[https://github.com/n8henrie/fauxmo]
+Wemo is a command-line utility and Python client class to control the state of Belkin Wemo devices on the local network.
+It also works with any device that mimics a Wemo, such as a [Fauxmo](https://github.com/n8henrie/fauxmo).
+Wemo depends on Python 3.6 or later.

 ## Command-line use